giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v14.2.1.md

 title: Workload cluster release v14.2.1 for AWS
 ---

-This release fixes the issue which prevented clusters being created on some management clusters with the AWS v14.2.0 release.
+This release fixes the issue which prevented clusters being created on some Management Clusters with the AWS v14.2.0 release.

 > **_Warning:_** The nginx app needs to be updated to `v1.14.0+` because a new version of `external-dns` is included in this release.